Are you wondering how Theatrical Romantic Body Type looks and how to style it?

 David Kibbe describes the Theatrical Romantic woman’s figure as rounded as the Romantic type.
 The only difference is in the figure and is that the theatrical romantic has a thinner bone structure and sharper edges.

 Although romantic type women tend to gain weight, the significant difference between the theatrical and romantic types is not limited to bone structure.
 The female yin (divine female) element has much less influence on the entire body in the theatrical romantic type than in the romantic type.

 The height of the Theatrical Romantic is miniature averaging between 165-167 cm.

 The structure of the skeleton is delicate and medium-sized.
 Bones with slightly sharp angles: shoulders, knees; in the face, it can be a nose, cheekbones, chin.
 Small palms and feet.

 The body shape is feminine, soft and lush, but not wide.
 The waist is visible, and the chest may be small.

-When gaining weight, the Theatrical Romantic type does not lose feminine forms and curves; additional volumes are distributed evenly throughout the body.
+The Theatrical Romantic type does not lose feminine forms and curves; additional volumes are distributed evenly throughout the body.

 The fabric should be lightweight and soft to provide drapery and flow.
 Soft textures like velvet and fluffy textures like angora and boucle will also work well.

 The details in the image should be complex, rich, delicate and abundant.
 Bows, frills, ruffles, medium-sized appliqués.
-Exquisite fasteners, buttons, buttons may be present.
+Exquisite fasteners, buttons, and buttons may be present.

 The colors are bright and juicy.
 You can play with color and texture but never create a sharp contrast between the top and bottom of the set.